 "Not what Spock wants?"

 But you know.
 It gets left out when you want someone and don't care how you get her.
-When you lie to find the body who could be your lost love, as if there is no one inside her, as if you can insert the woman you want into the shell and push out the parts that don't fit.
+When you lie to find the body who could be your lost love, as if there's no one inside her, as if you can insert the woman you want into the shell and push out the parts that don't fit.

 T'Varian sits back.
 "I do not claim to know what Spock's motives were for choosing you, Christine.
 I do not know anything about this other Christine Chapel.
 But I know you.
 And you are not someone who is absent."
-She reaches out, touches your hand.
+She reaches out and touches your hand.
 "Even if he wanted to make you over into someone he knew, that would be impossible.
 You are a strong woman.
 And you love him on your own terms.
 Everyone here knows that."

 "What you're saying is all about me.
 What about him?
 He may never have loved me."